2022 WNBA Playoffs: Qualified teams, format, game schedule and more

 Which teams have qualified for the 2022 WNBA Playoffs?

-As of Tuesday, August 9, six teams have clinched a playoff berth:
+As of Thursday, August 11, six WNBA teams have clinched a playoff berth:

 - Chicago Sky